front-end-foundations/session1/readme.md

 [Syllabus](http://daniel.deverell.com/syllabus-fall2018.pdf) - `http://daniel.deverell.com/syllabus-fall2018.pdf`

-[Github](https://github.com/front-end-foundations) - `https://github.com/front-end-foundations`, the source for *all files* used in this class
+[Github](https://github.com/front-end-foundations) - `https://github.com/front-end-foundations`, the source for *all files* used in this class.
+The  edited files as they existed at the end of class can be [downloaded](https://github.com/front-end-foundations/session1/tree/fall2018-done) from the `fall2018-done` branch of this and all subsequent Github repositories (_"repos"_).
+Be sure to select the branch on Github _before_ downloading the zip.

 [Text Book](https://www.packtpub.com/web-development/html5-and-css3-building-responsive-websites) -  _HTML5 and CSS3: Building Responsive Websites_ is available in paperback at the NYU bookstore or [online](https://www.packtpub.com/web-development/html5-and-css3-building-responsive-websites) in a variety of formats.